sasakiRoo/sasakiroo/README.md

 ### Looking for opportunities

-As a developer eager to take on new challenges, I'm looking for opportunities to contribute to open source projects! feel free to reach out to
+As a developer eager to take on new challenges, I'm looking for opportunities to contribute to open source projects or any other opportunities available! feel free to reach out to
 EMAIL: **sasakiroo301021@gmail.com**